testify-tcc/exercises/definitions/exercises/subtract/solutions/solution-javascript-jest.md

 });
 ```

-if you look at the `subtract()` implementation you'll probably think that just one test is enough, and you are correct indeed.
-But sometimes is important to test other cases just to be sure about the program correctness.
-In this exercise we tested sum between negative and positive numbers as a precaution.
+If you look at the `subtract()` implementation you'll probably think that just one test is enough, and you are correct!
+But sometimes it's important to test other cases just to be sure of the program correctness.
+In this exercise we tested running `subtract()` with negative and positive numbers.